Lectures on LHC Physics: Higgs physics

 To show that the exponentiation model and staircase scaling are not the only assumptions we can make to compute jet rates we show yet another, but similar ansatz which tries to account for an increasing number of legs to radiate jets off.
 Based on

-the expectation for the number of jets radiated gives, again following Eq.(\ref{eq:staircase_incl})
+the expectation for the number of jets radiated gives, again following Eq.\eqref{eq:staircase_incl}

 All of these models are more or less well motivated statistical approximations.
-The do not incorporate experimental effects or the non-perturbative underlying event, \ie additional energy dependent but process independent jet activity in the detectors from many not entirely understood sources.
-For many reasons none of them is guaranteed to give us the correct numbers.
-By the time we get to Section~\ref{sec:qcd_ckkw} we will be able to more accurately describe the central jet veto in QCD.
+The do not incorporate experimental effects or the non--perturbative underlying event, \ie additional energy dependent but process independent jet activity in the detectors from many not entirely understood sources.
+For many reasons none of them is guaranteed to give us a final and universal number.
+However, by the time we get to Section~\ref{sec:qcd_ckkw} we will at least be able to more accurately describe the central jet veto in QCD.

+For the Poisson distribution and the staircase distribution we can summarize the main properties of the $n$-jet rates in terms of the upper incomplete gamma function $\Gamma(n,\bar{n})$: